ravener/ladybug-fetch/README.md

 # Ladybug Fetch
 A Promise based HTTP(S) client library for NodeJS

+> **Note:** This package is deprecated.
+I do not maintain it anymore.
+It was one of my earliest packages that is now just an archive.

 ## Features
 - Lightweight (no dependencies)
 - Easy to use